krvaibhaw/best-readme-template/resources.md

 - [Hall-of-fame](https://github.com/sourcerer-io/hall-of-fame#readme) - Helps show recognition to repo contributors on README.
 Features new/trending/top contributors.
 Updates every hour.
 - [Make a README](https://www.makeareadme.com/) - A guide to writing READMEs.
 Includes an editable template with live Markdown rendering.
 - [Zalando's README Template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md#readme) - Simple template to help you cover all the basics.

+## Creating GIFs

+Embedding an animated gif in your README quickly demonstrates what your project does and catches the reader's eye.
+Here are a few programs that can help you quickly create gifs for your project:

+- [Recordit](https://recordit.co/) - **FREE** - Simple, clean UI, but auto-uploads to [recordit.co](https://recordit.co/)